Car title loans.

 The concept is simple enough.
-A car title loan, which many lenders and others refer to simply as a title loan, is a short term financing product offered by a number of financial institutions.
+A car title loan, which many lenders and others refer to simply as a title loan, is a short term financing product offered by a number of financial institutions, ranging from banks to check advance stores or payday lenders.
 To use this source of funding, the borrower provides the title to their car as collateral for the loan itself.
 This may sound risky, and in fact it is.

 Lenders offer these loans on a short-term basis to customers of all income levels.
-In fact, they often focus on providing them to individuals with a poor credit score or that have no bank or checking account.
+In fact, they often focus on providing them to individuals with a poor credit score or that have no bank or checking account in their name.
 However a car title loan will almost always carry a higher interest rate than other sources of credit.
 So while in reality the concept is simple enough, as you can probably tell it does come with some inherent risks.

 If you are not careful, there are many.
 First and foremost, they are expensive.
 Depending on the state or lender in which you apply to, the APR can range from the low 20% up to a couple hundred percent.
 While in some states it may be slightly less expensive than say a payday loan, it is not an inexpensive form of financing.
 Be sure to shop around as well, as some companies will set the interest rate equivalent to or even higher than payday loans that may be available in that state.